Search within:

 Activate Your OHIO ID

-Make sure you check your OHIO email regularly.
+Make sure to check your OHIO email regularly.
 All official correspondence will be sent to your Ohio University email account.

-Learn About the Required Pre-Enrollment Discipline and Criminal History Review
+Learn More About the Required Pre-enrollment Discipline and Criminal History Review

 Fund Your Education